bastinald/laravel-livewire-ui/readme.md

 ## Requirements

-- a server with Laravel 8 support
+- A server with Laravel 8 support
 - NPM installed on the dev machine

 ## Packages Used